bhwebworks/wp101plugin-5.4.1/readme.txt

 === WP101 Video Tutorial Plugin ===
 Contributors: shawndh, markjaquith, mordauk, JustinSainton, wpsmith, bhwebworks, liquidweb
-Tags: wp101, tutorials, video, help, learn, screencast Requires at least: 4.1
+Tags: wp101, tutorials, video, help, learn
+Requires at least: 5.1
 Requires PHP: 7.4
-Tested up to: 6.7.0
+Tested up to: 6.7.1
 Stable tag: 5.3.2
+License: GPLv2 or later

-The WP101® Video Tutorial Plugin provides your clients with a library of professionally-produced video tutorials for WordPress, WooCommerce, Elementor, Beaver Builder, Ninja Forms, WPForms, and more — right in their WordPress dashboard.
-Choose which videos to show, or add your own!
+Professional video tutorials for WordPress, WooCommerce, Elementor, and more, right in the dashboard of your WordPress site.
+Perfect for beginners.

 == Description ==